iansf/pstar/README.md

 #### `pstar.plist.qj(self, *args, **kwargs)`

 Applies logging function qj to self for easy in-chain logging.

+`qj` is a debug logging function.
+Calling `plist.qj()` is often the fastest way to begin debugging an issue.

 See [qj](https://github.com/iansf/qj) for detailed information on using `qj`.